 Payomet Performing Arts Center

+When you’re not charging your batteries in our beautiful rentals in Truro, explore the Payomet Arts Center.
 While music and theatre performances dominate the season, Payomet’s programming includes several acting classes for children, as well as humanities presentations in the form of lectures, film screenings, and literary evenings.
 Whenever possible, Payomet creates educational opportunities from their performances by means of audience involvement, panel discussions, and “Meet the Artist” opportunities.
 Their unique location inside the Cape Cod National Seashore reinforces their commitment to present interpretive historical programs exploring Cape Cod’s natural environment and culture of her native peoples.

 Book One of Our Houses to Rent in Truro-Provincetown Today!